Dr Tassos Papacostas

 London WC2R 2LS

 After qualifying as an architect in Paris (DPLG) I turned to things Byzantine and obtained an MA in Late Antique and Byzantine Studies at King's.
-This was followed by an MPhil at the University of Oxford where I also completed my doctoral thesis, which dealt with the archaeology of Byzantine Cyprus (2000).
+This was followed by an MPhil at the University of Oxford where I also completed my doctoral thesis, on the archaeology of Byzantine Cyprus (2000).

-Following a Past and Present Postdoctoral Research Fellowship at the Institute of Historical Research (University of London), in 2001 I joined as a Research Associate the Prosopography of the Byzantine World, a British Academy project funded by the AHRC and based at the Centre for Computing in the Humanities here at King's, where I worked until my RCUK appointment in 2006.
+Following a Past and Present Postdoctoral Research Fellowship at the Institute of Historical Research (University of London), in 2001 I joined as a Research Associate the Prosopography of the Byzantine World, a British Academy project based here at King's.
+In 2006 I obtained an RCUK fellowship in the Department of Byzantine and Modern Greek Studies that led to my current appointment in 2011.